bablulawrence/starter-react-dotnetcore/README.md

 # A Starter template for React & ASP.NET Core App in Azure

+Building a React & ASP.NET Core app and deploying to Azure is rather straight forward.
+However building one ready ready for production can become quite complicated because you might want to:

+- Use additional services such as Azure Storage, Azure Search, Azure Redis cache and therefore need a scalable way to add the service APIs to your application code.
+- Implement best practices for accessing these services from your app, such as Azure Managed Service Identity(MSI) and Azure Key Vault.
+- Implement Authentication using Azure AD, Single Sign On(SSO), OpenId Connect, OAuth 2.0, MFA etc.
+- Fully automate provisioning of Azure resources.
+- Implement CI/CD.

+This is a template app, created with the intent of solving some of these problems, helpful for quick starting React & ASP.NET development in Azure.
+The core domain is kept as plain CRUD, so that it can be refactored to into your app quickly.
+Here are the key features :

-Starter template for creating a Single Page Application using React, ASP.NET core and Azure.
+- Single Page Application using React UI and ASP.NET Core API.

-- The app is capable of performing basic CRUD operations against Azure SQL Server Database and Azure Blob Storage.
+- Capable of performing basic CRUD operations against Azure SQL Server Database and Azure Blob Storage. i.e creating, listing, updating, and deleting a bunch of items with an attached file.
-- Azure Search and Azure Redis Cache is used for providing search and server side caching.
+- Azure Search is used for searching items and Azure Redis Cache for server side caching.
+- Services and dependency injection is used in the .NET Core API for encapsulating storage, search and cache features.
+- Client side state management using React hooks, custom hook for Azure Blob Storage.
+- No secrets, keys, passwords are stored in config files.
+API accesses Azure SQL Db and Storage Account using MSI.
+Azure Search and Redis Cache are accessed by key retrieved from Azure Key Vault which in turn is accessed using MSI.
+Client app access the Azure Blob Storage using SAS token provided by the API.
-- Azure Active Directory is used for authentication.
+- Azure Active Directory, OpenId Connect, OAuth 2.0 and implicit grant flow is used for authentication.
+- Azure AD Application Roles is used for assigning permission to uses.
 - Deployment is fully automated using Github actions.

 ## Deployment